dkoriadi/query-plans-visualiser/README.md

 # query-plans-visualiser
-A tool for visualing multiple query plans.
+A tool for visualising multiple query plans.

 ### Overview
 In a DBMS, there are multiple possible query plans to successfully execute a query.
 The DBMS selects the most optimised plan based on internal cost calculations.